coolbaskin/datasciencecoursera/getdata-009/course_project_1/README.md

 - Its activity label.
 - An average computed from standard deviation and mean variables from from a 561-feature vector with time and frequency domain variables that comprised the original dataset.

-## Note: features are normalized and bounded within [-1,1].
+Note: features are normalized and bounded within [-1,1].

+# Script

+This repository contains the R script called *run_analysis.R* that on does the following with this dataset:

+1. Reads common activity labeles and feature names (both stored in separate files).
+2. Reads the observation files for TRAIN and TEST datasets (each stored in a set of separate files).
+3. Filters out all the observations but the mean and standard deviation ones.
+4. Merges the data and metadata from all the separate sources into one data frame.
+5. Aggregates the data by computing averages of each observation variable for each activity and each subject.
+6. Prints the results.
+7. Profits!

-**[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+*[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012*